OutSystems/docs-odc/src/eap/integration-with-systems/external-databases/intro.md

     * Click Apply to all stages to use the same connection information in all stages.
     * Select the stage name to use connection information for a single stage.

-If you select SQL or Oracle server, you can use advanced parameters to add additional parameters for a database connection.
-If there is more than one parameter, separate each parameter with a semi-colon (;).
-Different databases may require different parameters, for example:

-* For the **SQL Server** and **Azure SQL** to select the desired schema on the database, enter `currentSchema=<schema-name>`.
-For PostgreSQL, you can also use the `Schema` parameter.
-* For **Oracle** to select the desired schema on the database, enter `current_schema=<schema-name>`

 <div class="info" markdown="1">

 To establish a connection with the SQL server and allow the client to bypass certificate validation, add the `trustServerCertificate=true` parameter to the additional parameters.